 Beaches & Coves

-A long stretch of sandy beach between Boscastle and Budeb with plenty of rock pools .
+A long stretch of sandy beach at low tide, between Boscastle and Bude with plenty of rock pools .
 There is good access from the road/car park.

 Summer lifeguards.
 Refreshments available.
 Ample parking, toilets and telephone adjacent to the Beach.
 Dogs allowed off season only.

 A few minutes drive along the road from Tintagel towards Boscastle.
-A beautiful hidden gem, this large sandy beach is accessible only via footpath over farm land and steep man-made steps down the cliffs.
+A beautiful hidden gem, this large sandy beach is accessible only at low tide via a footpath over farm land and steep man-made steps down the cliff.

 Popular with surfers.
 Summer lifeguards.
 Refreshments available.
-Ample parking, toilets and telephone at the Beach.
+Ample parking, toilets open in the summer months, and telephone box near the Beach.
 Dogs allowed all year.

 Port Gaverne is a sheltered, narrow cove with plenty of sand at low tide.
 Popular with families as it has plenty of rock pools.
-Parking in Port Isaac and walk across.
+Parking at the top of Port Isaac then walk across.

 No lifeguards.
 Dogs allowed all year.